 Stormwater Management

 Residents play an important role in preventing stormwater pollution.
-Please report any of the following activities to the Public Works Department at 316-722-4854:
+Please report any of the following activities to the Public Works Department at 316-722-4854:- Dumping substances into storm drains, ditches, streams, or creeks.

 - Allowing vehicle maintenance fluids or cleaning agents to drain into curbs or storm drains.